SHORTLIST

 Welcome to Adelaide

-At once cultured yet cool, Adelaide attracts foodies, historians and art aficionados in equal measure.
-Explore at your leisure, before meeting a local gourmand to tour the city’s legendary Central Market.
-This place has been selling cheese, green ant gin and artisan bread for 140-plus years, before joining your Travel Director for a Welcome Dinner.
+At once cultured yet cool, Adelaide attracts foodies, historians, and art aficionados in equal measure.
+Explore it on a city tour, before meeting a local gourmand at the legendary Central Market, before joining your Travel Director for a Welcome Dinner.

 Adelaide - Flinders Ranges